apoorvsgaur/puclasses/README.md

 # puclasses
-Aim: To build a user-friendly scheduling assistant for students at Purdue \n Inspired by nusmods.com
+Aim: To build a user-friendly scheduling assistant for students at Purdue <br />
+Inspired by nusmods.com